A bustling, lively office space has its perks.

 P.S.
 Implementing a visitor management system will help calm the chaos of any coworking space’s front lobby.
 At any time of day, you could have multiple deliveries and visitors at your space for any number of companies.
 Provide them with a digital check-in solution like The Receptionist and turn your entry into another quiet area in your coworking space.

 Add Quiet Spaces to Your Office

 If your current office space could use more privacy, there are several ways to increase that privacy without moving your headquarters or hiring a contractor.

 You could invest in specialized office furniture or “pods” designed to create a bit of privacy in the midst of an open space.
-If that’s not in your budget, you can try arranging screens, partitions, shelving, and large plants to add a sense of privacy to workstations.

 Building several private rooms for employees to share also can be a great way to provide occasional privacy without dedicating private office space for every single employee.
 Plus, these shared rooms don’t have to be big to provide big benefits.